 Soria is a small city in north-central Spain.
-The city was founded on the 4th century BC in the banks of the Duero River.
-At that time the location along the watercourse was strategic for defense, however now the valley is not a priority in the city’s development.
+The city was founded in the 4th century BC in the banks of the Duero River.
+At that time the location along the watercourse was strategic for defence, however, now the valley is not a priority in the city’s development.
 Several historical buildings are located along the river, like the San Saturio Hermitage and the San Juan de Duero ruined cloisters, whereas other abandoned structures were built for industrial uses.

-The area has an important environmental value; however the lack of activity in this low-population municipality can compromise the maintenance and preservation of the valley.In order to revitalize the extraordinary landscape of the riversides, new activities must be inserted without affecting the environment.
+The area has an important environmental value; however, the lack of activity in this low-population municipality can compromise the maintenance and preservation of the valley.In order to revitalise the extraordinary landscape of the riversides, new activities must be inserted without affecting the environment.

 The province of Soria has one of the lowest population densities in Europe, just 9 inhabitants per square kilometer.
 40% of the population lives in the capital, concentrating around 12.000 families.
 The close relation between its habitants creates a small but solid social and business network which is the driving force of this locality, always struggling for more institutional support.
 These tight relationships between the people, their established needs and their offered services, are a changing system becoming a sort of invisible city like the ones described by Italo Calvino in his famous novel.

-This imaginative conception of the city, understood as a floating network of human relationships, is the key point to promote a low-cost, low-infrastructure and sustainable method of regeneration.
-The strategy for revitalizing the valley is about extending the invisible city, about creating mobile nodes and spreading social flows along the riverside.
+This imaginative conception of the city understood as a floating network of human relationships, is the key point to promote a low-cost, low-infrastructure and sustainable method of regeneration.
+The strategy for revitalising the valley is about extending the invisible city, about creating mobile nodes and spreading social flows along the riverside.
 To do this, minimal and flexible elements must be introduced to support the activities.

 They are flexible and reusable, so they can be adapted to any requirement.
 Users can assemble their own nest-shelter, extend it, divide it or recycle it.